BIT has developed a protocol to ensure that concerning student behavior, mental health issues, or incidents are addressed consistently.*

 In cases of emergency, reporters must contact Public Safety (314-968-6911) or 911.
 The BIT plays a secondary role in all emergency situations and should be contacted only after making contact with emergency response personnel (i.e. Public Safety; 911).

-An on-line reporting form is set up within the new MAP-Works student retention system for submitting alerts for undergraduates only.
+An on-line reporting form is set up for submitting alerts for any student within the Webster University network.
 Each report should include as much detail as possible about the behavior and/or incident of concern.
-Once an incident report is submitted, the reporter will receive a computer-generated response, acknowledging the report has been successfully submitted.
-The reporter will also receive an acknowledgement of receipt if he/she indicated an email address.
+Once an incident report is submitted, the reporter will receive a computer-generated response (as long as an email address was provided), acknowledging the report has been successfully submitted.
 Similar to the Neighborhood Watch program, the BIT encourages individual and collective responsibility in reporting student behaviors of concern.
 Click here to complete an online alert form.
-If you would like to submit an alert regarding a graduating student who is displaying troubling behavior, please call the Dean of Students Office at 314-968-6980, or send an email to firstname.lastname@example.org.

 - All employees should consider it their responsibility to report concerning behaviors for the safety and well-being of the student and campus community.†